Ala-Too International University: History

-The Ala-Too International University was established as the International Atatürk-Alatoo University in 1996 by the Sebat Educational Foundation which promotes and follows the tenets of Islam espoused by Fethullah Gülen.
+The Ala-Too International University was established in 1996 as the International Atatürk-Alatoo University by the Sebat Educational Foundation, which was affiliated with the Gülen movement inspired by the teachings of Fethullah Gülen.

-In the wake of the 2016 Turkish coup d'état attempt, which the Turkish government blames on Gülen, the administration of Turkish president Recep Tayyip Erdoğan demanded that Kyrgyzstan close down institutions affiliated with the Gülen movement.
-However, the Kyrgyz government refused to comply with Ankara's demands.
-In February 2017, the Turkish government announced that diplomas issued by the Ala-Too International University would no longer be valid in Turkey.
+Following the 2016 Turkish coup d'état attempt, which the Turkish government attributed to the Gülen movement, the administration of Turkish president Recep Tayyip Erdoğan called on Kyrgyzstan to close educational institutions affiliated with the movement.
+The Kyrgyz government, however, declined to do so.
+In February 2017, the Turkish government announced that diplomas issued by the Ala-Too International University would no longer be recognized in Turkey.

-Subsequently, the name of the university was changed from the International Atatürk-Alatoo University to the Ala-Too International University.
-The name of the organization that runs the Ala-Too International University along with 35 other schools and colleges was also changed from the Sebat Educational Foundation to the Sapat Educational Foundation.
-Sapat means "quality" in Kyrgyz.
+The university was subsequently renamed from the International Atatürk-Alatoo University to Ala-Too International University.
+The Sebat Educational Foundation, which operates the university and 35 other educational institutions in Kyrgyzstan, was also renamed the Sapat Educational Foundation (with sapat meaning "quality" in Kyrgyz).

+In 2026, the university celebrated its 30th anniversary.
+To mark the occasion, it introduced a new visual identity, including a redesigned logo.